cyrillelanchua/Carpack-Ardruino/README.md

 # Carpack-Ardruino
-Miniature parking system using Arduino with infrared sensors.
+Miniature parking system using Arduino with infrared sensors.This was a project in college

+Coded in Arduino IDE and MATLAB.

+Pictures